wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 For wrapper implementations the "null" image is black.
 For native implementations the "null" image is gray.
 Also the masks are inverted.

 ## 2025.10.25

-> wan video is only usable with qwen image inputs
-> because those are so soft that they do not cross into the detail level where the vae will fail into noise grids

 `WanVideo Set Block Swap` and similar nodes do not require re-loading `.safetensors` to make changes - that is why they're separate nodes.